Dermacare offers Thigh Lift plastic surgery to remove loose skin and excess fatty deposits in your upper inner thigh

-Many women report that they are unhappy with the appearance of their thighs.
+Many Phoenix women report that they are unhappy with the appearance of their thighs.
 The presence of fullness or extra fat in this area can be improved by diet, exercise, or by liposuction.
 However, the effects of aging or after significant weight loss, there is often loose or sagging skin and soft-tissue that can only be corrected by a thigh lift.
-At our practice in Goodyear and Phoenix, the thigh lift or thighplasty procedure is performed to help improve the contour and appearance of the inner thigh area.
+The thigh lift or thighplasty procedure is performed to help improve the contour and appearance of the inner thigh area.
 There are a variety of thigh lift procedures available to suit different anatomical concerns, and to create the desired result.

 Liposuction of this and other areas are commonly performed in conjunction with each other.
 If you have experienced massive weight loss and are left with excess skin that extends down to your knee, a vertical incision from your groin to your knee along the inner surface of your thigh may be needed.